thirdweb-dev/engine/README.md

 ## Introduction

-thirdweb engine is a powerful backend service that offers all the tools needed to build apps & games on the blockchain.

-It abstracts away all the complexities of building blockchain applications behind a familiar HTTP API interface and handles high throughput & scale out-of-the box.
+thirdweb engine is a backend server that provides a HTTP interface to interacting with any smart contract on any evm chain.
+Engine handles creating and managaging backend wallets, enabling high throughput with automatic nonce and gas management.

-Some of the best features of thirdweb engine:
+High level features of thirdweb engine:

-- Create & transact with **managed backend wallets** (Local, AWS KMS, Google KMS, etc.)
+- Create & transact with **backend wallets** (Local, AWS KMS, Google KMS, etc.)
-- High reliability transaction queuing with **wallet nonce management** and **automatic transaction retrying**
+- High reliability transaction execution with **wallet nonce management**, **automatic transaction retrying** and **gas mangement**
-- Deploy [erc-4337](https://eips.ethereum.org/EIPS/eip-4337) smart wallets for your users and handle session management & sending user operations
+- Deploy and interact with [erc-4337](https://eips.ethereum.org/EIPS/eip-4337) smart wallets, handle session keys & sending user operations
-- Deploy and send transactions to smart contracts on any EVM blockchain
+- Deploy published smart contracts (any EVM chain)
-- Caching and indexing for high performance onchain data access
+- Read, write and interact with smart contracts (any evm chain)
+- Run in your own cloud or use the thirdweb managed service
-- Fine-grained user access controls & wallet based client-side authentication
+- Fine-grained user access controls & wallet based client-side authentication [Coming Soon]
-- Full gasless relayer, bundler, and paymaster for gasless transactions [Coming Soon]
+- Gasless relayer, bundler, and paymaster for gasless transactions [Coming Soon]
-- Run in your own cloud or run as a managed service [Coming Soon]
-- Full server & client-side SDKs for popular languages [Coming Soon]

 This project is in `alpha` - if you're looking for specific features & or want to give feedback, reach out to us!

 ## Requirements

 1. Docker
-2. PostgreSQL DB
+2. Postgre DB

 ## Getting started